 How to Use Notify with TypeScript/JavaScript

-Send your first email with Notify using pure TypeScript/JavaScript, no dependencies needed.
+Send your first email with Notify using pure TypeScript/JavaScript and the Fetch API.
+No dependencies needed.

 Prerequisites